Marcus Thuram: Borussia Mönchengladbach

-2019–20 season
+2019–20: Debut season

 On 22 July 2019, Borussia Mönchengladbach announced they had signed Thuram on a four-year deal.
 The transfer fee paid to Guingamp was reported as €12 million.
 He was given the number 10 shirt, vacated by Thorgan Hazard after his move to Borussia Dortmund.

-Thuram made his debut for Gladbach on 9 August in the first round of the DFB-Pokal away to 2.
+He made his debut for Gladbach on 9 August in the first round of the DFB-Pokal away to 2.
 Bundesliga club SV Sandhausen, and scored the only goal.
 He got his first Bundesliga goals on his fifth appearance on 22 September, scoring both of a 2–1 home win over Fortuna Düsseldorf.

-On 31 May 2020, Thuram scored twice in a 4–1 win over 1.
-FC Union Berlin.
+On 31 May 2020, Thuram scored twice in a 4–1 win over Union Berlin.
 He took a knee after his first goal of the match and dedicated the strike in honour of ongoing protests in the United States following the murder of George Floyd.

-2021–
+2021–2023: Later seasons and Champions League qualification

 On 27 October 2020, Thuram scored twice in a 2–2 draw with Real Madrid in the group stage of the UEFA Champions League.
 On 19 December, Thuram was sent off for spitting in the face of opponent Stefan Posch as Gladbach fell to a 2–1 defeat to Hoffenheim, and was given a six-match ban and a €40,000 fine.

 Thuram failed to score in his first 15 Bundesliga matches of the 2021–22 Bundesliga season.
 He later scored only three goals, one each against Wolfsburg, Stuttgart and Greuther Fürth.

 As of November 2022, Thuram managed to score 10 goals in 15 Bundesliga matches, in which he equaled his personal best since the debut season.

+In April 2023, Gladbach's sporting director Roland Virkus confirmed that Thuram would depart the club at the end of the 2022–23 campaign, having chosen not to renew his contract.

+Inter Milan

+On 1 July 2023, Thuram was officially signed as a free agent by the Serie A team, Inter Milan.
+His contract with the club is set to last until June 2028.
+On 3 September, he scored his first goal in a 4–0 win over Fiorentina.
+On 3 October, he scored his first Champions League goal for the club in a 1–0 victory over Benfica in the group stage, becoming the third Frenchman to score in this competition for Inter after Youri Djorkaeff (1998 vs Sturm Graz) and Patrick Vieira (2006 vs Bayern Munich).
+He scored 13 goals and added an equal number of assists as Inter won the league in his first season.